 Frequent in 3:16 Carnage Amongst the Stars.
 Because it's usor them.

 In GURPS Reign Of Steel this is the attitude of most of the Zonemind computers toward humanity (if not all living things) — and the attitude of nearly all surviving humans toward the Zoneminds.
-The only exception is the inhabitants of the eastern US, who think their "tame" Zonemind is a loyal servant and protector.
-They're wrong.
+The only major exceptions are the inhabitants of the British Isles, whose Zonemind ignores them so long as they don't get in its way (the British government can compare with the other Zones nearby, so they know this is pretty much the best situation they could have) and the inhabitants of the eastern US, who think their "tame" Zonemind is a loyal servant and protector (they're wrong about the first, and wrong about the reasons for the second).

 Total Annihilation: Both factions use this and have to be sure they've wiped the other side out or they'll just rebuild with nanotechnology.
 The campaign demonstrates this, since you begin with the last commander unit in the last base on the last held planet and tear apart the entire enemy faction from there.